erickong12/erickong12/README.md

 ### 💬 About me

 someone who has an interest in coding😄
-I'm good at using laravel framework and still learning new things <br>
+I'm good at using Laravel and SpringBoot framework and still learning new things <br>
 I love coding and I am desperate for opportunities to learn more exciting technologies.
 <br>
 <br>